USA Triathlon Competitive Rules

 j.)
 Whether or not a tether is being used, the athlete and guide shall not be more than 0.5meters apart at all times.
 Time penalty.

-k.)
-As the TRI 6 athlete crosses the finish line, the guide must maintain no more than the required 0.5 meter maximum separation distance and may not precede the athlete.
+l.)
+As the PT5 athlete crosses the finish line, the guide must maintain no more than the required 0.5 meter maximum separation distance and may not precede the athlete.
 Time penalty.

 Infringement of any these rules shall result in a disqualification (DQ) unless otherwise indicated.